 Hungary has a unique culture and history.
-The population is largely homogenous, with Hungarians making up the majority.
+The population is largely homogenous and mostly made up of native Hungarians.
 Of the minority groups, Roma and Germans are the largest.
 Christianity is the predominant religion, but Hungary also has a significant Jewish population – Budapest is home to Europe’s largest synagogue.
 Hungarians are generally friendly people who enjoy socialising and sharing their country and culture with visitors.

 Meeting and greeting in Hungary